This Nighttime Routine Checklist Will Change Your Life

 If you haven’t noticed, Steps 3, 4, and 5 are pretty much the same: simply, it’s about ending the day and the chaos and the thinking and stepping away from the tech.
 Simple but not easy.

 This one has been massive for me.
-It is hard to imagine how much information you can extract from your life by just a few-minute daily reflection, but the insights are mind-boggling.
+It is hard to imagine how much information you can extract from your life by just a few minutes of daily reflection, but the insights are mind-boggling.

 The second question is just about gratitude.
 About focusing on what you did well each and every day.
 Most of us spend our days focusing on all the things that went wrong each day or that we did horribly.
 Instead, try ending your day with something that was incredible that day.
 Believe it or not, there is always something.